tcwan/sense_hat_unchained/README.md

 KMod Compatible Version
 -----------------------
-May 17 2023
+Aug 20 2024

-Copyright (c) 2023 TC Wan
+Copyright (c) 2023-2024 TC Wan

 Updated for SenseHat kmod support found in most recent kernels.

-Tested with Ubuntu 22.04 on RPi 4.
+Tested with Ubuntu 24.04 on RPi 5
+(should be able to autodetect LED Matrix and Joystick on RPi 4 as well).

 ### Device Names
-This library assumes that the LED Matrix is mapped to /dev/fb0 and the Joystick is mapped to /dev/input/event0
+This library assumes that the LED Matrix is mapped to /dev/fbX and the Joystick is mapped to /dev/input/eventX

-If they are different on your setup, you should modify the #defines for FBDEV and INPUTDEV in sensehat.c respectively.
+The autodetec logic came from the Astro-Pi Python code.

 ## Ubuntu Configuration
 In order to program the SenseHat with Ubuntu, you will need to configure Ubuntu as follows:

+### Force RPi SenseHat Detection
+(This is needed for Ubuntu 24.04)
+$ sudo vi /boot/firmware/config.txt
+[all]
+# Force RPi SenseHat Detection
+dtoverlay=rpi-sense

 ### Create udev rules
 To avoid having to run the program using sudo, we enable global access to the